RealityETH/reality-eth-monorepo/packages/dapp/README.md

  * Anyone can post an answer by calling the `submitAnswer()` function.
 They must supply a bond with their answer.
 Supplying an answer sets their answer as the "official" answer, and sets the clock ticking until system finalizes on that answer.
  * Anyone can post the same answer again, or a different answer.
 Each time they must supply at least double the previous bond.
 Each new answer resets the clock.
  * Once the "step delay" from the last answer has elapsed, the system considers it final.
- * Anyone can pay an arbitrator contract to make a final judgement.
+ * Prior to finalization, anyone can pay an arbitrator contract to make a final judgement.
 Doing this freezes the system until the arbitrator makes their judgement and sends a `submitAnswerByArbitrator()` transaction to the contract.
  * Once finalized, anyone can run the `claimWinnings` function to distribute the bounty and bonds to each owner's balance, still held in the contract.
  * Users can call `withdraw()` to take ETH held in their balance out of the contract.

-## Problems and mitigations
+## Incentive problems and mitigations

 ### Large ETH holders getting rewarded over useful information providers